SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Design of Watermarking Scheme

 \subsection{Preparation}

-To watermark a pre-trained encoder, the defender should prepare a private dataset $\mathcal{D}_{priv}$, a mask $M$, and a random trigger $T$.
-The mask $M$ is a binary matrix that contains the position information of trigger $T$, which means $M$ and $T$ have the same size.
-Followed by ~\cite{YLZZ19,GWZZLSW21}, we inject the trigger into private samples $x_p$ by:
+To watermark a pre-trained encoder, the defender should prepare a private dataset $\mathcal{D}_{p}$, a mask $M$, and a random trigger $T$.
+The mask $M$ is a binary matrix that contains the position information of trigger $T$, which means $M$ and $T$ have the same size as the private samples $x_p$.
+Following~\cite{YLZZ19,GWZZLSW21}, we inject the trigger into $x_p$ by: